syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Shapes-Palette.md

 ## Interactions

-* drag and drop support for BPMN shapes have been provided.
+* Drag and drop support for BPMN shapes have been provided.
-* When you drag and drop the BPMN shape, if the diagram already contains BPMNGroup/ Expanded subprocess, the element will be added and stacked inside a BPMN based on the order.
+* When you drag and drop the BPMN shape, if the diagram already contains BPMNGroup or Expanded subprocess, the element will be added and stacked inside a BPMN based on the order.

 The following image shows how to drag symbol from palette.

 ![Drag Symbol from Palette](BPMN-Shapes-Images/Symbol_palette.gif)

-## How to Create Swimlane objects in BPMN.
+## How to create Swimlane objects in BPMN.

 The following code sample shows how to add the BPMN shapes to palette.